 As a bonus, we really like Halifax and Nova Scotia because it reminds us of home.
 The geography of the province is very similar to the geography in Sweden.
 Plus, there is now an IKEA in Halifax!

 Secure State Cyber is the latest company to join Nova Scotia’s growing cybersecurity cluster.
-Other key companies in this space include BeyondTrust, GoSecure, Bulletproof Solutions, Ping Identity, and Track Group Analytics.
+Other key companies in this space include BeyondTrust, GoSecure, Bulletproof Solutions, and Track Group Analytics.

 Atlantic Canada is gaining recognition for its’ cyber security talent, resulting in a young, globally connected cybersecurity cluster in Nova Scotia.